nihiliad/umn-code-people-immutability/slides.md

 ---
 ## Solution: `pyrsistent_ext`

-So at Campus Code Fest 2024, Karl Kaess and I created [pyrsistent-ext](https://github.com/UMNLibraries/pyrsistent-ext) which allows for validating only certain parts of an immutable dict, ignoring the rest.
+At Campus Code Fest 2024, Karl Kaess and I created [pyrsistent-ext](https://github.com/UMNLibraries/pyrsistent-ext) which allows for validating only certain parts of an immutable dict, ignoring the rest.
 ---
 ## Live demo!